 - Atterndorn Dripstone Caves – Attahohle Caves and Biggersee – fabulous caves to walk through and a lovely restaurant to get a bite to eat afterwards before walking around the Biggersea.

-- Isselburg – Wasserburg Anholt a moated castle with gorgeous gardens
+- Isselburg – Wasserburg Anholt is a moated castle with gorgeous gardens

 - Jüchen – Schloss Dyck Good place to see Tulips when in season.
 The gorgeous yellow castle usually hosts the light festival.
 Well worth the entrance fee